kraxarn/spotify-qt/readme.md

 An unofficial Spotify client using Qt as a simpler, lighter alternative to the official client, inspired by [spotify-tui](https://github.com/Rigellute/spotify-tui).
 Much like spotify-tui, you need an actual Spotify client running, for example [spotifyd](https://github.com/Spotifyd/spotifyd), which can be configured from within the app.

-Also like other clients, controlling music playback requires Spotify Premium.
+**Note:** Controlling playback requires Spotify Premium.

 #### Contributions are very welcome!